Spooky Action at a Distance - Soul-Mates and Kindred Spirits

 The next day I was working at the hotel front desk, and this same woman walked in the door.
 We made eye contact and I felt a brief shock - a buzzing of all my senses - for the smallest measurable sliver of time.

-On the topic of dreams, I have a friend who seems to receive messages from the other side through me.
-The most notable was a dream in which her grandfather (I knew things about him but never met him) came to me, asked me if I knew her, and judged while I explained that I did know her, and how, but I hadn't really kept in touch.
+I have a friend who seems to receive messages from the other side through me.
+The most notable was a dream in which her grandfather (I knew things about him but never met him) came to me, asked me if I knew her, and judged while I explained that I did know her, and how.
 Then he gave me a message for her:

 "Tell her I said Stop it.
 Just cut it out."
 And he marched away.
 I sent her an email to explain the message.
 And she knew what it meant.

-There were enough clues in the plot of the dream for me to know that my brain was representing her grandfather for whatever reason, yet the subplot of the dream was what convinced my friend that the message was for her - there was something about magic rings which correlated with real events at her house.
-This was not the only time I had dreams she could interpret.
+There were enough clues in the plot of the dream for me to know that my brain was representing her grandfather for whatever reason, yet the subplot of the dream was what convinced my friend that the message was for her.
+I had other dreams she could interpret.

 I have more stories that are not as vivid nor as insular as these.
 Most of them unfold over a long period of time, and maybe it's just the fact of the same people orbiting back into my periphery that manifests the entanglement.
 We may seem to spin in opposite directions, like electron pairs.
 But there is no mistaking the connection.
 And I believe I have soul-mates spinning, somewhere, that I will never meet.
 The picture at the top of this post is a ghost of one of those.